- Education and Science»

 It's the last week of August, and the National Hurricane Center Gives a tropical wave off the coast of Africa a 40% chance that it will develop into a tropical depression in 2 days and a 90% chance of developing into a tropical depression in the next 5 days.
 Over the next 3 days, the wave moves slowly westward, and the wave becomes a depression.

-The area sustains heavy damage and receives over 10 inches of rain from that system.
-Then, the hurricane accelerates towards the Northeast, steered by the Bermuda High, towards the Bahamas, as a Category 4 hurricane.
+The area sustains catastrophic damage and receives over 60 inches of rain from that system That same system is also responsible for 12,000 deaths in the Caribbean and Puerto Rico.
+Then, the hurricane accelerates towards the Northwest, steered by the Bermuda High, towards the Bahamas, as a Category 2 hurricane.
 At that time, the projected path was for Harold to move into West Palm Beach as a Category 5 and into the Gulf of Mexico and hit Galveston as a Category 4.
 A twist in the weather pattern over the United States meant that Harold was getting pulled Northward by a trough of low pressure.

 Harold would come barreling ashore New Jersey within 2 days.
-That night, Harold almost doubles in size, but maintains its intensity.
-Harold is now a 450-mile-wide monster, with winds of 190 mph and a pressure of 893 millibars.
+That night, Harold almost triples in size, and, despite water temperatures in the low 80s, intensifies.
+Harold is now a 785-mile-wide monster, with winds of 190 mph and a pressure of 893 millibars.
 By that time, it is at 35 N and 17 nautical miles west of the exact Longitude of New York City.
 By 10 PM, New York City was already being affected by tropical storm winds.
 By September 13 12 AM, Parts of Manhattan was already under 4 feet of storm surge flooding, and the main storm surge hasn't pulled in.
 By 3 AM, The Hurricane is 130 miles south of New York City, and only getting closer.

 By 4:30 AM, Iconic structures like the Empire State Building begin to fail and come crashing down to the ground.
 By 5:00 AM, the Freedom Tower begins to sustain damage, but due to its reinforced concrete and the design of the building, it remains intact.
 By 5:45 AM, The strongest part of Harold comes crashing ashore, delivering 175 mph winds to the Big Apple.